-- 7.1 Maritime safety information is promulgated by officially registered information providers whose Certificates of Authorization to broadcast via SafetyNET are issued by the IMO in accordance with the procedures in Annex 2.
-Registered information providers include for example: - .1 NAVAREA Co-ordinators: for NAVAREA warnings and other urgent safety-related information; - .2 National Co-ordinators: for coastal warnings and other urgent safety-related information; - .3 METAREA issuing services: for meteorological warnings and forecasts; and - .4 Rescue Co-ordination Centres: for shore-to-ship distress alerts, SAR information and other urgent safety-related information. - 7.2 All METAREA/NAVAREA, Sub-Area and coastal warnings shall be broadcast only in English in the international SafetyNET service in accordance with IMO resolution A.706(17), as amended.
-In addition to the required broadcasts in English, METAREA/NAVAREA, Sub-Area and coastal warnings may be broadcast in a national language using a national SafetyNET service. - 7.3 Registered information providers shall take into account the need for contingency planning.
+7.1 MSIaritime-safety information or SAR information is promulgated by officially registered information providers whose Certificates of Authorization to broadcast via SafetyNET are issued by the IMO in accordance with the procedures in annex 2.
+Registered information providers include for example:

+- .1 NAVAREA Co-ordinatorsCoordinators: for NAVAREA warnings and other urgent safety-related information; - .2 National Co-ordinatorsCoordinators: for coastal warnings and other urgent safety-related information; - .3 METAREA issuing servicesCoordinators: for meteorological warnings and forecasts; and - .4 Rescue Co-ordinationCoordination Centres: for shore-to-ship distress alerts, SAR information and other urgent safety-related information.

+7.2 All METAREA/NAVAREA, Sub-aArea and coastal warnings and METAREA, Sub-area warnings and forecasts shouldall be broadcast only in English in the International SafetyNET Service in accordance with IMO-resolution A.706(17), as amended, and A.1051(27) as Imay-bel amended.- In addition to the required broadcasts in English, METAREA/NAVAREA, Sub-aArea and coastal warnings may be broadcast in a national language using a Netton SafetyNET service.

+7.3 Registered information providers shall take into account the need for contingency planning.